PGgamer2/sethc-backdoor-hider/README.md

 * Italian
 * Chinese

 But YOU can help me translating this program!
-Just modify the SetLanguage() function in the main.cs file and send me a pull request.
+Just modify the `SetLanguage()` function in the `Localization.cs` file and send me a pull request.